-The Kanda AVR Dragon is the genuine Atmel tool, not a clone, but we have included all the AVR ISP, DebugWire, power, USB and JTAG cables needed to make it easy to setup and use, unlike the standard version.
-We have also included adapters to connect JTAG to STK200 and STK500 AVR boards and comprehensive instructions.
+The Kanda AVR Dragon is the genuine Atmel tool, not a clone, but we have included all the ISP, DebugWire, power, USB and JTAG cables needed to make it easy to setup and use, unlike the standard version.
+We have also included adapters to connect JTAG to STK200 and STK500 boards and comprehensive instructions.

 - Supports ISP, JTAG and DebugWire (for debugging smaller devices)